 Educating the next generation of Kwale district residents, we run weekly education workshops with 33 of the local schools, teaching the children about the beauty of the wildlife surrounding them and the importance of the forest.

 The Colobus Cottage boasts an information and education centre, which is also open to the public for specific hours each week.
-We have full-time staff members trained as tour-guides, who give an education talk about the Trust, as well as a tour of our Nature Trail and colobus information.
+We have full-time staff members trained as tour-guides, who give an education talk about Colobus Conservation, as well as a tour of our Nature Trail and colobus information.

-Research projects that have been carried out at the Trust include studies on colobus feeding ecology, primate censuses, behavioural monitoring, forest disturbance surveys and hotel pest assessments.
-The current conservation manager is a PhD student and is able to offer advice and guidance and we are particularly interested in receiving applications from students wishing to conduct their MSc thesis research.
+Research projects that have been carried out at Colobus Conservation include studies on colobus feeding ecology, primate censuses, behavioural monitoring, forest disturbance surveys and hotel pest assessments.

 Colobus Conservation is based in Diani, Kenya and offers a unique opportunity to live in a beautiful beach and forested area, with many western comforts.
 Our accommodation can house a maximum of 12 volunteers in 3 uni sex bedrooms in a communal house, hot/cold showers, 3 meals a day, laundry and housekeeping.
 There is good mobile phone and internet coverage, and using Sarfricom, the local network supplier, text messages to the UK are very cheap (approx 8p).